Pre-Law Pipeline Programs

-NYLS launched its Summer Pre-Law Program for college students in 2019 and is developing additional pipeline programs for rising ninth-graders and for working professionals.
+In 2019, NYLS launched its Summer Pre-Law Program for college students and is developing an additional pipeline program for working professionals.

 Participants in the Summer Pre-Law Program attend courses at NYLS for two consecutive summers.
 The program is open to rising college juniors who study in the New York City metropolitan area, or elsewhere in New York State.
-NYLS will work directly with undergraduate partner institutions to identify candidates, and the inaugural class will include approximately 25 students.
+NYLS works directly with undergraduate partner institutions to identify candidates.

 The program runs for four weeks the summer before students’ junior year and four weeks the summer before students’ senior year.
 As part of the program, NYLS checks in with participating students throughout their junior and senior years and provides them with law school-related resources.